14 min read

 The main benefit of this approach is to separate the process of maintaining the application itself completely independent from the process of editing rules that create value for the business.
 Engineers can be left with the clear task of making sure the system is performing well and is stable, while the business side can focus on the rules.

 In the diagram above, we can see how this may look more concretely with an implementation using a MapR cluster.
 It would be equally valid to use a Kafka cluster in its place for this particular application, although that would result in less potential for new use cases and an increased burden of system administration.
 The reason for this is that a Kafka cluster is strictly limited to supporting streaming, whereas using a cluster that is converged allows for additional use cases, both operational or analytical, right there on the same cluster.

 A key point here is the second arrow going back from the CEP Engine to the stream.
 It illustrates the important concept of using streams for input and output that is at the core of streaming architectures.
 That is also why Enterprise IT Systems is shown to get its data from the stream as well.

 The flow of data looks like so:

 Data flows from the data source to an Event Producer, which is just a stream producer or calls to a REST endpoint using the new Kafka REST Proxy.
-The REST proxy is also supported by MapR Streams from the newly released MapR Ecosystem Pack 2.0.
+The REST proxy is also supported by MapR Event Store from the newly released MapR Ecosystem Pack 2.0.